Uspensky Georgy Mikhailovich

 Member of the Tomsk Memorial Society

-He was born in 1917 in Irkutsk to a family of a Russian nobleman, staff captain of the tsarist army M.M.
-Uspensky.
-In 1920, during the civil war, not wanting to participate in a fratricidal war, his father and his family emigrated to China, lived in Harbin in Northern Manchuria.
-In Harbin, Georgy graduated from school, entered college, married the daughter of a railroad worker, and in 1938 a son was born.
-He lived with his family at the Sartu Stepnoy station, acquired a farm, and worked as a passport officer.
+He was born in 1917 in Irkutsk to a Russian nobleman, Staff Captain M.M.
+Uspensky of the Tsarist Army.
+In 1920, during the civil war, unwilling to participate in a fratricidal conflict, his father and his family emigrated to China, living in Harbin in Northern Manchuria.
+In Harbin, Georgy graduated from high school, entered college, married the daughter of a railroad worker, and had a son in 1938.
+He lived with his family at the Sartu Stepnoy station, started a farm, and worked as a passport officer.

-After the liberation of Manchuria from the Japanese occupation forces by Soviet troops in 1945, he came to Harbin to enroll in courses at the CER.
-He was immediately arrested by the NKVD and, under the pretext of returning to his homeland, was taken to the Urals to the city of Verkhoturye, to a camp.
-A year and a half later, he was sentenced to 20 years in a special regime camp under Article 58-4-6-11 of the Criminal Code of the RSFSR.
-He served his sentence in Verkhoturye and Ozerlag NKVD in the Irkutsk region.
-In the camp, he met his younger brother Vladimir, with whom he had lost contact in childhood.
+After Manchuria was liberated from Japanese occupation forces by Soviet troops in 1945, he came to Harbin to enroll in courses at the CER.
+He was immediately arrested by the NKVD and, under the pretext of returning home, taken to a camp in the Urals town of Verkhoturye.
+A year and a half later, he was sentenced to 20 years in a special-regime labor camp under Article 58-4-6-11 of the Criminal Code of the RSFSR.
+He served his sentence in Verkhoturye and the Ozerlag NKVD camp in the Irkutsk region.
+In the camp, he reunited with his younger brother, Vladimir, with whom he had lost contact in childhood.
 He was released from the camp in April 1956.
-After his release, he lived at the Vikhorevka station in the Irkutsk region.
+After his release, he lived at Vikhorevka station in the Irkutsk region.
 He moved to Tomsk in 1972.

-With the creation of the Memorial Society in Tomsk, he actively joined its work; in the early 1990s, he was the founder and first chairman of the Gulag prisoners' association at the Tomsk Memorial Society.
+With the founding of the Memorial Society in Tomsk, he became actively involved in its work.
+In the early 1990s, he was the founder and first chairman of the Gulag Prisoners' Association within the Tomsk Memorial Society.
 He died on November 7, 2001.

 Дополнительные сведения: